History & Vision

 In September 2010, the organization welcomed a new Executive Director, Ted Smith, who has been involved with New Heights since its inception as a nonprofit.
 Since that time, in response to the increased demand for our programs, we have expanded our full-time and part-time staff, while placing an increased emphasis on education and the strength of our volunteer base and organizational partnerships.

-As the organization celebrated our 10th Anniversary as a nonprofit in 2015, New Heights continues to focus on our mission to educate and empower promising inner-city youth to be leaders, champions and student-athletes by developing the skills necessary for success in high school, college and life.
+New Heights continues to focus on our mission to educate and empower promising inner-city youth to be leaders, champions and student-athletes by developing the skills necessary for success in high school, college and life.